rjquiban/to-do-app/README.md

 # toDoApp
 Functional to-do list web app to keep track of all your to-dos!

+Built using HTML, CSS, and jQuery